UMCFS/Rules/MarketplaceRules.md

     Northeast - North Jersey, NJ; Westbury, Yonkers, Flushing, and Brooklyn, NY; Cambridge, MA DMV - Fairfax, VA; Rockville and Parkville, MD;  St. Davids, PA

 Please post to the region that contains the Micro Center store closest to you.
+Cross-posting to National with willingness to ship is always allowed.
+<--- POST LINE BREAK --->
 *Now onto the rules:*

 1. **NO SCALPING!**